davidrhodus/gtc2017/slides.md

 [column,class="col-xs-4"]

-- to no surpise: *nvenc h264 encoding is bound by host-device transfers*
+- to no surpise: *nvenc encoding is bound by host-device transfers* (90%)
-- 90% of runtime consumed by host-device transfers

 <center>
 **Can it still be that slow?**